Global Leadership in the 21stCentury

 Humanity is presently facing a nexus of challenges of unparalleled scope, magnitude and complexity.
 COVID-19 is only the most visible and immediately impactful challenge, posing severe threats to the health, wellbeing, livelihoods and economic security of untold millions around the world.
 The urgency of this crisis has nearly eclipsed attention to other immanent threats to human security -- global warming, war, financial instability, economic insecurity, rising inequality, revival of the arms race, the retreat from democracy, uncontrolled migration, disruptive emerging technologies, declining confidence in science and public institutions, populism, and polarization of society.
 The unparalleled series of asymmetric shocks they impose can only be effectively addressed by concerted, coordinated multilateral action by and on behalf of all nations in the world community and our international agencies for global governance.
 New ideas and strategies are urgently needed to reverse reactionary trends and direct global society toward a new paradigm in human development.
 The time has come to come together to create the essential global leadership needed for the 21st century.
 This is a Planetary Moment and a time for global leadership to generate Planetary Momentum.

-The World Academy of Art & Science (WAAS) in partnership with the United Nations Office at Geneva (UNOG) is pleased to issue this call for papers and proposals to representatives of international organizations, national governments, NGOs, media, business, and other civil society organizations and expert individuals to contribute to catalytic practical solutions to address pressing global challenges related to Health, Education and Wellbeing; Peace & Security; Governance & Human Rights; Finance, Economy & Employment; Energy, Ecology & Climate; and Science & Technology.
-Conference presentations and recommendations will be eligible for publication by WAAS, presentation at the main conference at the United Nations Office at Geneva on October 27-28, 2020 and inclusion in the final report to the UN.
+The World Academy of Art & Science (WAAS) in partnership with the United Nations Office at Geneva (UNOG) is issued this call for papers and proposals to representatives of international organizations, national governments, NGOs, media, business, and other civil society organizations and expert individuals to contribute to catalytic practical solutions to address pressing global challenges related to Health, Education and Wellbeing; Peace & Security; Governance & Human Rights; Finance, Economy & Employment; Energy, Ecology & Climate; and Science & Technology.
+Click here to view the report on the conference presentations and recommendations.